sylveon165/spinarak/README.md

 Spinarak uses Selenium WebDriver to get around the Pokemon Cafe's site anti-automation controls.
 You won't be able to easily parse the server responses using curl or similar.

-For fun, Spinarak stores hits under the `/hits/` directory of the repo.
+For fun, Spinarak stores screenshots of hits under the `/hits/` directory of the repo.

 ## How to set Spinarak up
 1. Fork this repo